coding26fig/3rd-grade-math-quiz/README.md

 Project is: on going

 ## Room for Improvement

-Room for improvement:

 - The correct answer button turns green when selected
 - The incorrect answer button turns red if selected
-- Improvement to be done 2

 To do:
 - Add more questions